kirstymcnaught/OptiKeyWiki/Cannot-open-Management-Console.md

-Two things need to happen for the Management Console to open;
+*Two things need to happen for the Management Console to open:*

 1. OptiKey must have focus - it will be highlighted on the taskbar when it has focus, but if you are unsure just click on OptiKey to focus it.